jowharshamshiri/TypeScriptJanus/README.md

 ## Protocol Specification

-This implementation follows the comprehensive [Unix Socket API Protocol Specification](../PROTOCOL.md) ensuring compatibility with all other language implementations.
+This implementation follows the comprehensive [Janus Protocol Specification](../PROTOCOL.md) ensuring compatibility with all other language implementations.

 ## Contributing